fcbg-platforms/eeg-resp-audio-sleep/README.md

 > [!IMPORTANT]
 > Note that we install `stimuli` first with the flag `--ignore-requires-python` because
-> `stimuli` requires python 3.11 and above while `PsychoPy` requires python 3.10 and
+> `stimuli` requires python 3.11 and above while `PsychoPy` requires python 3.10
-> above.
+> maximum.
 The version pin on `stimuli` is due to limitation on Windows and does not
 > impact performance on Linux, thus it is safe to ignore the version pin.

 > [!IMPORTANT]